 Indoor and underground farms

 Thanks to smart LED lighting, indoor and underground spaces in big cities are being converted to “indoor farms”.
 Be it in disused factories, basements and even office floors in skyscrapers, growing crops indoors is now becoming a popular trend.
 In Japan for example, in what used to be the vault of a major bank, there is a 10, 764 square foot underground urban farm–“The Pasona Urban Farm” consisting of a hydroponic vegetable field and a rice paddy in the basement of a nine story office building in Tokyo’s central business district.
 Currently, Japan produces less than one-third of their grain locally and imports over 50 million tons of food annually, which on average is transported over 9,000 miles, the highest in the world.
 As the crops harvested in Pasona Urban Farm are served within the building cafeterias, it highlights ‘zero food mileage’ concept of a more sustainable food distribution system that reduces energy and transportation cost.
 Similarly, the numerous old tunnels inside the Rock of Gibraltar can be used as indoor urban farms, making good use of unutilised space.
 With a total length of over 50km of tunnels inside the Rock, growing crops in these spaces can be a viable business opportunity.
+Whether you decide to invest in new farm equipment or buy used farm equipment instead, you might want to consider using a 4in1 bucket or a john deere equipment to help you with all your farming needs.

 Urban farming is no science fiction.
 It is a growing reality and one which may well suit Gibraltar and fit within its environment.
 Indeed, Benefit Business Solutions Ltd. is already advising a couple of urban farming technology companies on piloting their solutions in Gibraltar.
 To make this happen locally, formal acceptance of urban farming as an urban land use and its integration into Town Planning and land use plans is a crucial step towards effective regulation and facilitation of the development of urban farming in Gibraltar.
 Existing policies and laws regarding urban farming will have to be developed in order to identify and remove unsubstantiated legal restrictions and to integrate more adequate measures to effectively stimulate and monitor the development of sustainable urban agriculture.